HMRN Sailmaker's Warrant Badge.

 Sewing a ring into the sail and then setting a brass collar grommet is more precise, as you can gauge the correct setting of

-the collar... again, too much force tends to cut the twine stitching the ring to the hole, but too little will be readily apparent
+the collar...
+Again, too much force tends to cut the twine stitching the ring to the hole, but too little will be readily apparent

 because the grommet will be loose.
-However, try finding the brass collar grommets.... they are available, but fewer and
+However, try finding the brass collar grommets....
+They are available, but fewer and

 fewer manufacturers make them as time passes.